 - plastic free items

 Other than that, I aim for a holistic approach to sustainability in my personal life.
-Which means I try to reduce my footprint in other areas as well, for example eat more plant based food, use less plastic, create less waste, practice more self love and generally live more in harmony with nature.
-I’m also a HUGE tiny house enthusiast.
+Which means I try to reduce my footprint in other areas as well, for example eat more plant based food (the number 1 most effective measure you can do), use less plastic, create less waste, practice more self love and generally live more in harmony with nature.

-Do you want to read more?
-You can check out all my blog posts by clicking here.
+Intrigued and want to read more?
+You can read all my blog posts by clicking here.